hplgit/fenics-tutorial/README.md

 # fenics-tutorial

-Source files for the FEniCS tutorial.
+Source files and published documents for the FEniCS tutorial.

+ * `doc`: Source files and published versions of all documents.
+ * `src`: Source files for examples (complete FEniCS programs).
+ * `doc/web`: Entry point for the web pages.
+ * `doc/pub`: Published versions of the documents.
+ * `doc/src`: Source files for all documents.